-PFRS require that an impairment review be performed on property and equipment when events or changes in circumstances indicate that the carrying amounts may not be recoverable.
+PFRS require that an impairment review be performed on non-financial assets when events or changes in circumstances indicate that the carrying amounts may not be recoverable.
 Determining the recoverable amount of assets requires estimation of cash flows expected to be generated from the continued use and ultimate disposition of such assets.
-While it is believed that the assumptions used in the estimation of fair values reflected in the financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable amount and any resulting impairment loss could have a material adverse impact on the financial performance.
+While it is believed that the assumptions used in the estimation of recoverable amounts reflected in the interim financial statements are appropriate and reasonable, significant changes in these assumptions may materially affect the assessment of recoverable amounts and any resulting impairment loss could have a material adverse impact on the Company's financial performance.

-There were no impairment indicators on the Company's property and equipment in 2019 and 2018 based on management's assessment.
+There were no impairment indicators on the Company's property and equipment and computer software as at September 30, 2020 and December 31, 2019 based on management's assessment.

-The combined carrying amounts of property and equipment and computer software licenses amounted to P25,298,223 and P23,150,341 as at December 31, 2019 and 2018, respectively (Notes 8 and 10).
+The combined carrying amounts of property and equipment and computer software licenses amounted to P20,872,679 and P25,298,223 as at September 30, 2020 and December 31, 2019, respectively (Notes 8 and 10).